darkraiden/odysseus/README.md

 ## Description

 Odysseus is designed to update a list of [Cloudflare](https://cloudflare.com) _DNS A Records_ with your ISP Dynamic IP Address.
-The app reads the config from a `yaml` file, queries the Cloudflare API and if the content of each record has changed (i.e. the content of the DNS record != your IPS public IP), it'll go ahead and update it for you.
+The app reads the config from a `YAML` file, queries the Cloudflare API and if the content of each record has changed (i.e. the content of the DNS record != your IPS public IP), it'll go ahead and update it for you.

-If you wrap this tool in a crontab, you might be all set to host your website/blog on a cluster of Raspberry Pi's.
+If you wrap this tool in a crontab, you might be all set to host your website/blog on a cluster of Raspberry Pis.

 ## How to use it